Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ## Error Context

-`ErrorContext` contains all required information to take into account regarding the currently failing message.
-It provides the following information:
+`ErrorContext` provides all the information about the currently failing message.
+It contains the following information:

  * Exception which caused the message to fail
  * Transport transaction on which the message failed